mk-fg/fgtk/README.rst

   % feh $(rrd-sensors-logger graph t -o 'start: -3h')

-See top of the script for yaml config (also available via "print-conf-example") and systemd unit file example.
+See top of the script for yaml config (also available via "print-conf-example") and systemd unit file example ("print-systemd-unit" command).

 Uses: layered-yaml-attrdict-config (lya), rrdtool.